Skip to content

 The `builder` method creates an instance of `HazelcastEmbeddingStore.Builder`.

-`HazelcastEmbeddingStore` needs to communicate with an Hazelcast Enterprise cluster in order to send embeddings and retrieve search results.
+`HazelcastEmbeddingStore` needs to communicate with a Hazelcast Enterprise cluster to send embeddings and retrieve search results.
+You can supply cluster configuration parameters using one of the following methods:

 [source,java]